maxconway/fbar/README.md

 The existing R packages for Flux Balance Analysis include `sybil` and `abcdeFBA`.

--   `sybil` has a total of 750 functions and classes, whereas `fbar` has only 9 functions; this is mainly because `sybil` makes extensive use of S4 classes.
+-   `sybil` has around 750 functions and classes, whereas `fbar` has only 9 functions; this is mainly because `sybil` makes extensive use of S4 classes.
 For instance `sybil` has 10 functions dealing with reaction abbreviations, whereas in `fbar` the reaction abbreviation is just a normal character vector.
 For this reason, you'll probably find `fbar` much faster to get to grips with.
 -   `abcdeFBA` is much smaller than `sybil`, however it is still relatively application specific and only supports GLPK, which limits its speed.

 Compared to the existing packages, `fbar` is intended to do less, but better.
 This should make it easier to develop new algorithms and techniques.